KaruzoHikari/LyokoAPIDoc/docs/LyokoAPI/Commands/CommandListener.md

 # CommandListener
 The CommandListener class is a special LAPIListener class.
-It's designed for use with [ICommand](ICommand.md)s.
+It's designed for use with [ICommands](ICommand.md).

 # Instatiating
-To make a new CommandListener, simply extend it, and assign the Prefix:
+To make a new CommandListener, simply extend it, and assign the prefix:
 ```csharp
 public class MyCommandListener : CommandListener
 {